 - Preheat the oven to 375°F (177°C).

-- To make the meatballs, in a large bowl, combine beef, panko, garlic, eggs, Worcestershire sauce, salt and pepper.
+- In a large bowl, combine beef, Panko mixture, garlic, eggs, Worcestershire sauce, salt and pepper.
 Thoroughly mix all the ingredients.

 - To make uniform meatballs, use a medium cookie scoop and form 1.5-inch meatballs.
 Roll each meatball between you palms to smooth them out.

-- To make the sauce, whisk together BBQ sauce and beer.
-Stir in couple squirts of Sriracha and pinch of salt.
+- Whisk together BBQ sauce and beer.
+Stir in couple squirts of Sriracha and salt.

 - You can also use slow cooker to cook the meatballs.
 Simply place the meatballs with sauce and cook for 5 hours on low.